angular/angular/README.md

 Angular is a development platform for building mobile and desktop web applications.
 This is the repository for [Angular 2][ng2], both the JavaScript (JS) and [Dart][dart] versions.

-Angular 2 is currently in **Alpha Preview**.
+Angular 2 is currently in **Developer Preview**.
 We recommend using Angular 1.X for production
 applications:

 * [AngularJS][ngJS]: [angular/angular.js](http://github.com/angular/angular.js).